PATRIC3/p3_docs/docroot/cli_tutorial/cli_getting_started.rst

 gather those features into a feature group and store them in our workspace so we can work with them later.
 We have the genomes we want stored in the genome groups *weak\_strep* and *resist\_strep*.
-The command that processes them is called **p3-signature-families**.
+The command that processes them is called :ref:`cli::p3-signature-families`.

-**p3-signature families** compares two genome groups-- group 1 contains genomes that are interesting for some reason, group 2 contains genomes that are not.
+:ref:`cli::p3-signature families` compares two genome groups-- group 1 contains genomes that are interesting for some reason, group 2 contains genomes that are not.
 We can pipe one of the two groups directly into the command, but the other needs to be in a file.
 We will start by creating